-- School officials with legitimate educational interest; - Other schools to which a student is transferring; - Specified officials for audit or evaluation purposes; - Appropriate parties in connection with financial aid to a student; - Organizations conducting certain studies for or on behalf of the School; - Accrediting organizations; - To comply with a judicial order or lawfully issued subpoena; - Appropriate officials in cases of health and safety emergencies; and - State and local authorities, within a juvenile justice system, pursuant to specific State law.
+- School officials with legitimate educational interest; - U.S. Comptroller General, U.S. Attorney General, U.S. Department of Education; - State and local officials; - Authorized organizations conducting education research; - Accrediting agencies; - Alleged victim of a crime; - Parent of a Dependent Student as defined by the IRS; - Parent of a student under 21 regarding the violation of a law regarding alcohol or drug abuse. - Other schools to which a student is transferring; - Specified officials for audit or evaluation purposes; - Appropriate parties in connection with financial aid to a student; - To comply with a judicial order or lawfully issued subpoena; - State and local authorities, within a juvenile justice system, pursuant to specific State law; and - Appropriate officials in cases of health and safety emergencies.